hkamran80/articles/markdown/articles/gdpr.md

 ### Right to human decision-making

-In addition to [point (e) of the right of access](#section-right-of-access), data subjects have the right *not* to be subject to a decision purely on automated processing, including profiling, which produce legal effects or significantly affects the subject.
+In addition to [point (e) of the right of access](#section-right-of-access), data subjects have the right *not* to be subject to a decision purely based on automated processing, including profiling, which produce legal effects or significantly affects the subject.

 <!-- Cite: GDPR, art.
 22(1) -->